linx-software/linx-oauth2-token-service/README.md

 In some cases, adding a new service provider is as easy as running the generic config file writing function and providing it with the correct API connection info.
 In others, certain nuances in require additional investigation and development.

-If you would like to see a specific service provider added to the sample, create an issue in this repo or send your request to support@linx.software.
+If you would like to see a specific service provider added to the sample or have trouble with the existing sample, send your request to support@linx.software.

 ---
 ## Missing pieces and roadmap